pieaerts/pieaerts/_destinations/botswana.md

 text-color: light
 ---

 Growing up in the West, understanding the strong connection between humans, animals and nature isn't one of the first things one learns.
 Spending a few weeks walking and living with the African bushmen made me quickly realise that's a very big shame.

+Thanks to [Safari Embassy](https://www.safariembassy.com) and in particular [Kane Motswana](https://www.safariembassy.com/team/kane-motswana/) for showing us the true meaning of ‘bushkarma’ and for making sure we’re still alive.
+And a big shout-out to [Helicopter Horizons](https://www.helicopterhorizons.com) for some amazing Okavango airtime.&nbsp;